rochekollie/blog/posts/string_along_with_javascript_strings.md

 Characters are symbols including letters, punctuation, and various other written marks in a language.
 For example, `a`, `B`, `c`, `1`, `2`, `3`, `@`, `#`, `$`
-are characters in many European languages like German or Norwegian, romance languages like French or Spanish, African Swahili and Vietnamese.
+are characters in many European languages like German or Norwegian, romance languages like French or Spanish, African Swahili, and Vietnamese.

 A string can be a word: